I’m an artist and writer.

-She works with text, photography, audio, video and live art making work about voice and proximity.
-Her practice explores how we form in response to others, as a work of relief perhaps, according to the spaces and gaps that another’s physical and psychic form allow.
-So power eventually, she looks at power.
+My practice explores how we form in response to others, as a work of relief perhaps, according to the spaces and gaps that another’s physical and psychic form allow.
+So power eventually, I look at power.

 My recordings and performances – direct readings of my text, poetry and dialogues – are an attempt to clarify the author’s voice and anchor it permanently to the text.